 We always recommend counseling for both you and your children as a way to help during this difficult time.
 Our office works with many wonderful counselors and therapists in the Nashua area and would be more than happy to make a referral.

 Getting divorced can be difficult, and even more so for your kids.
 If you are thinking about getting a divorce, we always recommend that you speak with and/or hire an Attorney to make sure that your best interests are protected and your goals are being met.
 We serve the Greater Nashua area and are here to help.
-If you are in need of a divorce and would like to meet with one of our experienced attorneys, please click here to contact us or call us today at (603) 943-5647.
+If you are in need of a divorce and would like to meet with one of our experienced attorneys, call us today at (603) 943-5647.